JI to launch drive against price-hike

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: JI Ameer Senator Sirajul Haq announced launching a countrywide movement against skyrocketing price-hike and inflation, predicting the government would end prematurely if masses’ problems were not resolved immediately.
+LAHORE: Jamaat-e-Islami ameer Senator Sirajul Haq announced launching a countrywide movement against skyrocketing price-hike and inflation, predicting the government would end prematurely if masses’ problems were not resolved immediately.

 A committee has been constituted headed by naib ameer Liaqat Baloch to chalk out the schedule of the movement, he said while addressing a press conference after presiding over the concluding session of a two-day JI Central Executive Council meeting at Mansoora here on Thursday.